 Fig. 1.
 The overall architecture of the proposed method.
 The two adjacent frames, frame t - 1, and frame t, are the input of the single end-to-end network.
 The backbone ResNet-50 extracts feature from two input frames.
+The shared weights are used to reduce model complexity because two adjacent frames are similar.
 Then, the feature pyramid is constructed from stage 3, stage 4, and stage 5 of the backbone structure.
 CGC is the cross-global context module to model long-range dependencies and perform similarity learning between the feature at frame t - 1 and feature at frame t.
-Each head predicts classification score, regressed offset of paired bounding boxes of the same target, and Re-id score according to IoU score between paired bounding boxes with the same ID. $4 \times$ denotes four convolutional layers, each convolutional layer includes $3 \times 3$ convolution following by group normalization and ReLU activation function.
+Each head predicts classification score, regressed offset of paired bounding boxes of the same target, and Re-id score according to IoU score between paired bounding boxes with the same ID. $4\times$ denotes four convolutional layers, each convolutional layer includes $3\times3$ convolution following by group normalization and ReLU activation function.
 A indicates the number of anchor boxes per location.

 The overall architecture is shown in Fig. 1.
 The input continuous video of this task is captured by CCTV, separated into discrete frames at a certain frame rate.
 Following the online method, the input only takes the current frame and last frame.
 Inspired by CTracker, two adjacent frames are used as input.
-The shared backbone extracting feature is ResNet-50 pre-trained on ImageNet.
-Similar to EFPN [13], and FPN, a feature pyramid is constructed to detect the objects with different scales, i.e., solve scale imbalance problem.
+The shared backbone extracting feature is ResNet-50 pre-trained on ImageNet [27].
+Similar to EFPN [17], and FPN

+[26], a feature pyramid is constructed to detect the objects with different scales, i.e., solve scale imbalance problem.
 For example, the large objects, medium objects, and small objects are assigned to a small feature, medium feature, and large feature, respectively.
 The CGC module will be discussed in subsection 3.1.
-Note that three feature maps corresponding to three heads are selected as a pyramid.
+Note that there feature maps corresponding to three heads are selected as a pyramid.
 Each head includes the classification, regression, and identification branch.
 The classification branch outputs objectness scores of each anchor box (pre-defined box) because the network only contains the pedestrian class.
 The regression branch predicts eight offset values corresponding to paired bounding boxes of the same target (the first four values for a target in the previous frame and last four values for a target in the current frame).
 The RACF module will be described in subsection 3.2.
-The identification branch predicts re-ID score learning IoU (Intersection of Union) between paired bounding boxes with the same ID.
+The identification branch predicts Re-score computed IoU (Intersection of Union) between paired bounding boxes with the same ID.
 It means that the data association tracks IoU matching between paired bounding boxes of two adjacent frames without applying the Hungarian algorithm for tracking.
 Therefore, the proposed network is a one-shot tracker, which reduces inference time.